darHH/tp/docs/UserGuide.md

 findsport pc/119077 s/tennis s/hockey
 ```

-This shows all friends who play tennis or hockey, sorted by their proximity to postal code 259366.
+This shows all contacts who play tennis or hockey, sorted by their proximity to postal code 119077.

 ![Finding by Sport and Location](images/findsport_location_command.png)

 > ⚠️ **Note**:
-> * Searche keywords are case-insensitive
+> * Search keywords are case-insensitive
 > * Proximity is calculated by contact's postal code
 > * More than 1 sport can be included in the search by adding s/SPORT_NAME